zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 There’s no need to restrict your diet of English.
-Y ou should get as much as you can of our wonderful dialogues from our wonderful d ialogue writer, Dr. Lucy Tse.
+You should get as much as you can of our wonderful dialogues from our wonderful d ialogue writer, Dr. Lucy Tse.